Corruption broke country: Alvi

 The president said corrupt people were not looked upon in our society and hoped that the country would witness drastic changes if the institutions kept going after corrupt elements.

-He said it was unfortunate that people had looted and laundered billions of dollars from Pakistan where children were begging in streets and the government was vying for funds to create a breathing space for the national economy.
+He said it was unfortunate that people had looted and laundered billions of dollars froistan where children were begging in streets and the government was vying for funds to create a breathing space for the national economy.

 He was hopeful of the success of the idea of Naya Pakistan where a poor citizen would have no worry about education and healthcare of his family and everyone would enjoy equal employment opportunities.